shuaichaochao/TDH/README.md

 Training
 -----
-All parameters are defined in the a-file, and the test methods are integrated into the a-file.
+All parameters are defined in the TDH_train.py file, and the test methods are integrated into the TDH_train.py file.Therefore, it is only necessary to run

+python TDH_train.py

 Datasets
 -----